Canon 250D vs Fujifilm XP140

 The 250D can be obtained in two different colors (black, white), while the XP140 is available in five color-versions (black, blue, yellow, green, white).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Fujifilm XP140 is considerably smaller (31 percent) than the Canon 250D.
+It is noteworthy in this context that the XP140 is splash and dust-proof, while the 250D does not feature any corresponding weather-sealing.
 More than that, the XP140 is water-proof up to 25m and can, thus, be used for underwater photography.

 The above size and weight comparisons are to some extent incomplete and possibly misleading, as the XP140 has a lens built in, whereas the 250D is an interchangeable lens camera that requires a separate lens.
 Attaching the latter will add extra weight and bulk to the setup.
 You can compare the optics available for the 250D and their specifications in the Canon EF Lens Catalog.

 Concerning battery life, the 250D gets 1070 shots out of its LP-E17 battery, while the XP140 can take 240 images on a single charge of its NP-45S power pack.
 The power pack in the XP140 can be charged via the USB port, which can be very convenient when travelling.

 The table below summarizes the key physical specs of the two cameras alongside a broader set of comparators.
 If you would like to visualize and compare a different camera combination, just use the right or left arrows in the table to switch to the respective camera.
 Alternatively, you can also navigate to the CAM-parator app and make your selection from the full list of cameras there.